antzGames/OpenVAT-for-Godot/README.md

 ## Limitations

 - Mesh must be less than 8192 vertices.
+Verticies count needs to be constant across all animation frames.
 - Total number of frames for all animations must be less than 4096.
 - No blending or mixing of animation tracks.
 - Although the complete OpenVAT animation meta data is imported and stored in the `OpenVATMultiMeshInstance3D` node, `framerate` and `isLooping` are ignored.
 All animation tracks will use the same framerate.